scrapy/scrapy/docs/experimental/images.rst

    A pipeline to download images attached to items, for example product images.

-   To enable this pipeline you must set :setting:`IMAGES_DIR` to a valid directory that will be used for storing the downloaded images.
+   To enable this pipeline you must set :setting:`IMAGES_STORE` to a valid directory that will be used for storing the downloaded images.
+Otherwise the pipeline will remain disabled, even if you include it in the :setting:`ITEM_PIPELINES` setting.

-   .. method:: store_image(key, image, buf, info)

-      Override this method with specific code to persist an image.

-      This method is used to persist the full image and any defined thumbnail, one a time.

-      Return value is ignored.

-   .. method:: stat_key(key, info)

-      Override this method with specific code to stat an image.

-      This method should return and dictionary with two parameters:

-      * ``last_modified``: the last modification time in seconds since the epoch
-      * ``checksum``: the md5sum of the content of the stored image if found

-      If an exception is raised or ``last_modified`` is ``None``, then the image will be re-downloaded.

-      If the difference in days between last_modified and now is greater than :setting:`IMAGES_EXPIRES` settings, then the image will be re-downloaded

-      The checksum value is appended to returned image path after a hash sign (#), if ``checksum`` is ``None``, then nothing is appended including the hash sign.

    .. method:: get_media_requests(item, info)